Esri/i3s-spec/docs/1.7/geometryFeatureID.cmn.md

 # geometryFeatureID

-FeatureID attribute helps to identify a part of a mesh from belonging to a particular GIS `feature`.
+FeatureID attribute helps to identify a part of a mesh belonging to a particular GIS `feature`.
 This ID may be used to query additional information from a `FeatureService`.
-For example, if a 3D Object scene layer has a building with ID 1 all triangles in the faceRange for this feature will belong to this feature_id
+For example, if a 3D Object scene layer has a building with ID 1 all triangles in the faceRange for this feature will belong to this feature_id.

 ### Related: